What are Chair Cane and Rattan Reed?

 It is not necessary to apply any varnish, lacquer, poly or any other final finish material to a cane woven seat, back, or furniture wrapped with it.
 In fact, it’s best to leave cane furniture in its natural state to age gradually, turning to a nice, amber, honey color after several years.

-The cane can also be treated minimally with an oil furniture polish product, or oil-based clear finish like tung-oil.
+The cane can also be treated minimally with an oil furniture polish product or an oil-based clear finish like tung oil.
 Cane can also be rejuvenated somewhat if weathered, by using a mixture of turpentine and boiled linseed oil.

 traditional strand chair caning